duynguyen-ori75/duynguyen-ori75.github.io/_posts/2020-10-01-sqlite-build.md

 ---
-layout: default
+layout: post
-title: SQLite build notes
+title: Notes about compiling SQLite from source
 ---

-## Some notes about building SQLite

 All modification below is done on top of SQLite version 3.10.2